-Prerequisite: EDPR 385 or EDPR 386 or BEd AD-Elem
+Prerequisite: EDPR 386 or BEd AD-Elem Rotation: Every Winter

 This course will empower the candidate to identify elementary students' needs in both mathematics and reading, and to work with them in their areas of deficiency.
 In-class tutoring of students on a one-on-one-basis is part of this course.